Welcome to PatRisser.com

 Primarily a digital archive, the Pat Risser papers contain the writings and correspondence of a significant figure in the history of disability rights.
 Working in Colorado, California, Oregon, and Ohio, Risser was an early adopter of online technologies to communicate with fellow activists and to raise awareness about the pitfalls of the mental health system.
 The collection includes several important autobiographical essays by Risser.

 While the UMass library contains much of Pat's material, Pat's website was also a great resource.
 His PatRisser.com website domain was hijacked after his death and then rescued in late 2023 because there was great interest in restoring the website and making the resources Pat had on his website available again as well as a clearinghouse of sorts for other materials written and collected by Pat.
 A small group of Pat's colleagues, along with his wife Trish, have committed to re-establishing Pat's website.
 Not only were the materials on the site of great importance and value, we felt it was another way we could honor the life, work and person of Pat Risser.
-This is a Clip of Pat Risser at the SAMHSA Voice Awards 2011.

 Many of the links below go to the Internet Archive and others do not work.
 Our mission is to reassemble Pat's materials and make all the links work.
 So, welcome to the site- we hope you come back often to check on our progress!